datacarpentry/image-processing/episodes/03-opencv-images.md

 values -- blue in layer 0, green in layer 1, red in layer 2 -- instead
 of RGB triples.

+> ## Coordinate and color channel order
+>
+> CAUTION: it is vital to remember the order of the coordinates and color
+> channels when dealing with OpenCV images as NumPy arrays. *If* we are
+> manipulating or accessing an image array directly, we specifiy the y
+> coordinate first, then the x.
+Further, the first channel stored is the
+> blue channel, followed by the green, and then the red.
+>
+{: .callout}

 ## Reading, displaying, and saving images

 OpenCV provides easy-to-use functions for reading, displaying, and saving